gregscharf/text-scroll-panel/README.md

 **Text Scroll Panel**
 =================

+The demo @ http://gregscharf.com is displaying customer testimonials in the footer.

 Features:
 - Plugin to add blocks of scrolling text, html or images.
 - Blocks scroll (up or down) via a timer or optional buttons.

-Demo:
-- Currently being used @ http://gregscharf.com to display customer testimonials in the footer.

 Tasks:
 - [x] Adjust panel height and max block height on window resize for responsize sites.